atinux/node-ftps/README.md

 Run the commands !
 <pre>ftps.exec(function (err, res) {
-  // err is stderr from lftp or null if no errors
+  // err will be null (to respect async convention)
-  // res is stdout from lftp command
+  // res is an hash with { error: stderr || null, data: stdout }
 });</pre>

+For information, if somes commands fails, it will don't stop the next commands, example :
+<pre>ftps.cd('non-existing-dir/').affFile('./test.txt').exec(console.log);
+// Will add file on ~/ and give : { error: 'cd: L\'accès a échoué : 550 /nian: No such file or directory\n',
+  data: '' }
+// So...be cautious :)</pre>

 Why?
 ----